 Social media provides platform for flag design change, Radio New Zealand Morning Report, 7th September 2015. ↩︎

 First Follower: Leadership Lessons from a Dancing Guy, by Derek Sivers. ↩︎

 A non-Red Peak example: consider this story which is literally just a tweet explained:

 Monica Lewinsky’s hilarious tweet about Clinton affair goes viral online ↩︎

 Curiously, one of the people who commented on that post at the time was Kyle Lockwood.
 He would, of course, later have two of his designs shortlisted, one of which was chosen by voters for the second round of the referendum.
 We have something else in common too: we are both old boys of Rongotai College.
-I think the criticism he received through this whole process was regretable. ↩︎
+The criticism he received through this whole process was regrettable. ↩︎